JuliaDynamics/ProcessBasedModelling.jl/docs/src/index.md

 ## Usage

-In ProcessBasedModelling.jl, each variable is governed by a "process", which in code is just a symbolic expression from ModellingToolkit.jl.
+In ProcessBasedModelling.jl, each variable is governed by a "process".
+Conceptually this is just an equation that _defines_ the given variable.
-To coupled the variable with the process it is governed by, a user either defines simple equations of the form `variable ~ expression`, or creates an instance of [`Process`](@ref) if the left-hand-side of the equation needs to be anything more complex.
+To couple the variable with the process it is governed by, a user either defines simple equations of the form "variable = expression", or creates an instance of [`Process`](@ref) if the left-hand-side of the equation needs to be anything more complex.
+In either case, the variable and the expression are both _symbolic expressions_ created via ModellingToolkit.jl (more specifically, via Symbolics.jl).

 Once all the processes about the physical system are collected, they are given as a `Vector` to the [`processes_to_mtkmodel`](@ref) central function.
-This function also defines what quantifies as a "process".
+This function also defines what quantifies as a "process" in more specificity.

 ## Example